SciML/Catalyst.jl/docs/src/model_simulation/ode_simulation_performance.md

 sol = solve(oprob)
 nothing # hide
 ```
-Conservation law elimination should never impact performance negatively.
-However, its effect on performance can be limited, and is very model-dependent.
-It is primarily important when performing simulation with [implicit solvers](@ref ode_simulation_performance_stiffness) (as these requires computing system Jacobians, and conservation law eliminations typically transform these from singular Jacobians to non-singular Jacobians).
+Conservation law elimination is not expected to ever impact performance negatively; it simply results in a (possibly) lower-dimensional system of ODEs to solve.
+However, eliminating conserved species may have minimal performance benefits; it is model-dependent whether elimination results in faster ODE solving times and/or increased solution accuracy.

 ## [Parallelisation on CPUs and GPUs](@id ode_simulation_performance_parallelisation)